inmyth/mmm-java/README.md

 #### Fixed Partial `partial`

 Any order consumed will be immediately countered with new order equals to the amount that consumed it.
-The new unit price is spaced statically by gridSpace, e.g. if a buy order with price X is consumed then a new sell order with price X + gridSpace will be created.
+The new unit price is spaced rigidly by gridSpace, e.g. if a buy order with price X is consumed then a new sell order selling the same quantity with price X + gridSpace will be created.

 #### Fixed Full `fullfixed`

-The bot will counter only if the order is fully consumed.
-The new unit price is spaced statically by gridSpace.
-The counter amount will obey sellOrderQuantity and buyOrderQuantity set in config.
+The same as fixed partial but the bot will counter only if the order is fully consumed.

 #### Proportional `ppt`